benpollarduk/ktaf/docs/mkdocs/docs/index.md

 # Welcome
-Ktaf is a C# library that provides a framework for building text adventures and interactive stories in Kotlin or Java.
+Ktaf is a library that provides a framework for building text adventures and interactive stories in Kotlin or Java.

 The repo is open source and is available at [https://github.com/benpollarduk/ktaf](https://github.com/benpollarduk/ktaf).
 Ktaf has a sister .Net implementation, BP.AdventureFramework, which is available at [https://github.com/benpollarduk/bp.adventureframework](https://github.com/benpollarduk/bp.adventureframework).